 The key is to find a strategy that works for you and around your schedule.
 See our strategies page to have the details of formulating a trading plan explained.

 Although being different to day trading, reviews and results suggest swing trading may be a nifty system for beginners to start with.
 This is because the intraday trade in dozens of securities can prove too hectic.
-Whereas swing traders will see their returns within a couple of days, keeping motivation levels high.
+Whereas a swing trader will see their returns within a couple of days, keeping motivation levels high.
 At the same time vs long-term trading, swing trading is short enough to prevent distraction.

 On top of that, requirements are low.
 You need a brokerage account and some capital, but after that, you can find all the help you need from online gurus to try and yield profits.
 Furthermore, swing trading can be effective in a huge number of markets.